datahub-project/datahub/docs/api/graphql/getting-started.md

 ### Search

-To perform full-text search against an Entity of a particular type, use the search(input: `SearchInput!`) GraphQL Query.
+To perform full-text search against an Entity of a particular type, use the search(input: `SearchInput!`) `graphql` Query.
-The following GraphQL query searches for datasets that match a specific query term.
+The following `graphql` query searches for datasets that match a specific query term.

 ```json
 {